 Chocolate is the universal language of love and we’re here for it.
 Maybe the land of chocolate isn’t the first phrase that pops up when you Google Salt Lake, but we actually have a striking abundance of talented local chocolatiers such as: Mrs. Cavanaugh’s, Hatch Family Chocolates, V Chocolates, and Sir Walter Candy Company.

-This year, V Chocolates made their heart-shaped caramels wrapped in the classic red Valentine’s Day box, while Hatch Family Chocolates designed special heart-shaped hot cocoa bombs (you drop the cocoa bomb in a mug of hot milk to experience a delightful, creamy cup of hot chocolate, topped with a fluffy marshmallow).
-Mrs. Cavanaugh’s created personalized chocolate hearts and Sir Walter Candy crafted chocolate-drizzled popcorn.
+Try some of V Chocolates little caramel pretzels, or gift Hatch Family Chocolates specially designed hot cocoa bombs (you drop the cocoa bomb in a mug of hot milk to experience a delightful, creamy cup of hot chocolate, topped with a fluffy marshmallow).
+Mrs. Cavanaugh’s created personalized chocolate hearts and Sir Walter Candy crafted chocolate-drizzled popcorn are also worth checking out.

 If you’re more inclined to collect an assortment of local and global chocolates in one go, Caputo’s carries over 50 brands in their market.
-They’re pretty serious about chocolate, even hosting a chocolate festival every year.
+They’re pretty serious about chocolate, even hosting a chocolate festival every year, as well as online chocolate tasting classes ("Intro to Chocolate," "Craft Chocolate 101," "Beer & Chocolate" and more) where they will ship tasting kits to you and your Valentine's door.
 For those who would rather take the guesswork out, they also supply gift packages comprised of chocolates, cheeses, meats, and even an exclusive one with purely Utah chocolates.

 Sweets Sans the Chocolate

 Most of the dessert shops have outperformed themselves this Valentine’s Day.
-Ruby Snap has special vanilla bean rose petal cookies, Doki Doki is featuring pink crepe cakes, Fillings & Emulsions created heart macarons, Tulie Bakery is selling shortbread heart cookies, and Brownies!
-Brownies!
-Brownies! baked heart-shaped brownie pies.
+Ruby Snap has special vanilla bean rose petal cookies, Doki Doki is featuring pink crepe cakes, Fillings & Emulsions created heart macarons, Tulie Bakery is selling eclairs and chocolate-covered strawberries, and a fantastic sweets standout is the always amazing Banbury Cross Donuts.

 Cards, Décor, All Things Artisanal